gnaneshwar718/assigment_guestera/README.md

-# go the terminal and run - npm i
+# go the terminal and run - npm i --force
 # you need to change the uri of mongodbUri in app.js with new one
 # run -  node app.js
 # and use postman or other api testing tools to check the working of the api code